 Two things come into play with this question.

 Second, a water heaters job is to heat the temperature to your requested temperature.
-If you set it for 100 degrees, it will warm the water to
+If you set it for 100 degrees, it will warm the water to 100 degrees.